TeamGreyFang/CTF-Writeups/AsisCTF2020/PyCrypto/README.md

         ciphertext += iv
 ```

-We can easily break AES byte by byte by with different usernames.
+We can easily break AES byte by byte by with specially crafted usernames allowing us to control AES blocks.

 ```
 def getBlock(candidate):
     register(candidate)